codingcat40/E-commerce-clothingstore/README.md

 <!-- working on admin panel -->
--->  rendering the user orders in the admin panel
+-->  finished rendering the user orders in the admin panel -->  order status update
+--> stripe payment gateway integration